Azure/odaa-ai-partnerHackathon/README.md

 - Oracle data + Work IQ implementation.
 - Propose a new cohesive connection to build between Oracle and Microsoft ecosystems that doesnt exist today for AI solutioning.

-## 🏆Final Submission & Showcase due by Sep 21
+## 🏆Final Submission & Showcase due by October 2nd

 ## Evaluation criteria
 | Category                            | Weight  | What Judges Look For                                                            |